boecker-lab/docs.sirius.github.io/docs/_pages/admins.md

 SIRIUS is a software framework for MS/MS data analysis of small molecules.
 For more details on the included tools and methods please have a look into the [user documentation]({{ "/" | relative_url }}).
 SIRIUS is written in JAVA, but **no** separate JRE is needed.
-A compatible JRE is included in each SIRIUS release.
+A compatible JRE is usually included in a SIRIUS release.
 For further information on the installation process and hardware requirements, see [Installation]({{ "/install/" | relative_url }}).

 ## Offline vs Online features